minhhai2209/forge-docs-snapshot/mirror/migrating-a-forge-app-to-support-multiple-atlassian-apps/index.md

   required, your app must be uninstalled from Confluence before Jira can be declared in the manifest as the required Atlassian app.
 * **The app must only be compatible with eligible Atlassian apps.** During Preview, the eligible Atlassian apps are Jira, Confluence, and Compass.
+Only Jira or Confluence can be the required Atlassian app;
+  Compass can only be configured as an optional Atlassian app.
+* **If listed on Marketplace, the app must be a paid app.** Forge apps that are compatible with multiple Atlassian apps can only be listed as paid apps; free listings are not supported.

 ## Versioning and permissions changes